JulianNicholls/Trellone/README.md

 A Trello Clone written with the MERN stack.

+On 7-Oct-2019, I have restarted the front-end with the latest React, using context and hooks.

 ## Back End

 * [x] Install Express, Volleyball, CORS and make basic server